 That is an ideal scenario for futures, where your need to hedge is greater than it ever has been.
 So the timing for these products is good.
 It’s just a matter of getting the proper adoption and attention of folks who have been doing it one way for a long time.
 It’s an education process but the timing is right.

-Q: The RIN markets posted record prices earlier this year.
-What drove that?
+Q: The RIN markets posted record prices in 2021.
+What drives renewable fuels prices?